Grants

 • Service requirements: Within eight years of finishing a degree, recipients must teach in a high-need subject area for four years as a full-time secondary or elementary teacher at a school serving low-income students as designated by the U.S. Department of Education.
 Failure to do so will irreversibly convert the grant to a Federal Direct Unsubsidized Loan with interest accrued from the date of the first disbursal of the funds.

-• Deadline: File the FAFSA by mid-April
+• Deadline: File the FAFSA by Feb.
+1

 • Amount: $1,000 maximum.